-Inventory management and order fulfillment – Vendors can use POs in inventory management and order fulfillment processes.
+Inventory management and order fulfilment – Vendors can use POs in inventory management and order fulfilment processes.
 The items listed on the PO must be taken from the inventory and delivered to the buyer.

 Accurate documentation of the PO helps track orders easily and prevents duplicate orders from going out.
 The quantities mentioned on the PO can be checked at each stage against the available inventory, which avoids errors that are costly and time-consuming to correct.

 Payment processing – At the end of the PO cycle, PO data is matched against outgoing invoices to ensure that all fulfilled orders are charged for and payment is received.
 The processing speed of invoices can be accelerated by simply referencing the PO number, which in turn improves cash flow management.